scrubware/tomsfoolery/content/Book of Light (Abridged).md

 And polarized the blinding good that rests in thirdborn's bosom.

 And so the storm comes closer now, beyond the skydom's reach.
-The four keys remaining there, whom seal the divine breach.
+The four keys remaining there, whom seal divine breach.